 # yum install unzip zip wget

-4. Next, open end edit PHP configuration file and set the correct timezone settings for your server.
+4. Next, open and edit the PHP configuration file and set the correct timezone settings for your server.
 Use PHP docs to get the timezone settings list.

 # nano /etc/php.ini